-While nationally, one in ten workers are unemployed, North Dakota has recorded the lowest unemployment of any state.
-In October 2009, North Dakota's non-seasonally adjusted unemployment rate was 3.2%, only one-third the national rate of 9.5%.
+The North Dakota economy continues to make headlines as it outperforms the nation.
+While nationally, one in ten workers is unemployed, North Dakota has the lowest unemployment of any state.
+In October 2010, North Dakota's non-seasonally adjusted unemployment rate was only 2.8%, one-third the national rate of 9.0%.

 Several factors have driven this exceptional economic performance.
 Although the North Dakota economy is increasingly diversified, the agricultural industry continues to play a key role in the state's economy.
-The USDA reports that North Dakota is the nation's leading producer of durum wheat, spring wheat, barley, oats, flaxseed, canola, sunflowers, and dry edible peas and beans.
+The USDA reports that North Dakota is the nation's leading producer of durum wheat, spring wheat, barley, dry edible beans, canola, flaxseed, lentils, dry edible peas, sunflowers, and several other crops.
 Agricultural commodity and cattle prices have fallen from recent record highs, but remain high by historic standards.

 The energy industry plays an important role in the state's economy.
 The development of wind and coal resources, the production of ethanol and bio-diesel, and oil and natural gas extraction all contribute the state's economy.
-Oil production continues to set new records each month and has increased personal income through high wage jobs and mineral owner lease bonuses and royalty payments.
+Oil production continues to set new records each month and has increased over 200 percent in just the last four years.
 North Dakota's current crude oil production ranks fourth in the nation, with only Texas, Alaska, and California producing more oil.
 State and local tax revenues have been bolstered by increased oil and gas tax collections.

-Manufacturing is also a prominent player in the state's economy.
-Machinery and transportation equipment accounted for over 7% of employment and over 50% of the state's exports.
-Exports totaled over \$2.7 billion in 2008.
+Manufacturing is also a prominent player in the state's economy, accounting for 6.5% of employment.
+Machinery and transportation equipment make up over 40% of the state's exports.
+Exports totaled nearly \$2.2 billion in 2009.